 The key aspects of the course are:

-- Specialisation in a key area of Information Technology, namely Spatial Information: a focus on the spatial information technology,spatial programming and spatial computing, including web-based and mobile services, to advance spatial information products and markets, including mapping, navigation, tracking and community-sourced geographic information.
+- Specialisation in a key area of Information Technology, namely Spatial Information: a focus on spatial information technology and computing, including smart urban systems, web-based and mobile services, navigation and autonomous mobility, crowd-sourced spatial information, cyber-physical systems, and digital land management.

 - Foundation studies in programming, algorithmics, databases and networking for students with minimal IT background, including exposure to the different areas of specialisation.